 12-604.
-Removal of public officials.

-A. Scope.
-This rule governs all proceedings for removal of public officials where jurisdiction is conferred on the Supreme Court by the constitution or by statute.
+Proceedings for removal of public officials within the jurisdiction of the Supreme Court.

-B. Filing of charges.
-Charges alleging specific facts constituting one or more constitutional or statutory grounds for removal will be entertained by the court upon presentment by the governor, the attorney general or any regularly impanelled grand jury.
-Any such grand jury presentment shall be immediately certified to the Supreme Court by the district court clerk where such presentment is filed.

-C. Prosecution.
-All charges so presented to the court shall be prosecuted by the attorney general unless the attorney general shall decline to act, except that the governor, in case of presentment by the governor, may request the designation of another attorney, in either of which events the court will appoint another attorney.
+- A. Scope.
+This rule governs all proceedings for removal of public officials where jurisdiction is conferred on the Supreme Court by the constitution or by statute. - B. Filing of charges.
+Charges alleging specific facts constituting one or more constitutional or statutory grounds for removal will be entertained by the Court on presentment by the governor, the attorney general, or any regularly empaneled grand jury.
+Any such grand jury presentment shall be immediately certified to the Court by the district court clerk where such presentment is filed. - C. Prosecution.
+All charges so presented to the Court shall be prosecuted by the attorney general unless the attorney general shall decline to act, except that the governor, in case of presentment by the governor, may request the designation of another attorney, in either of which events the Court will appoint another attorney.

-D. Service.
-Upon any such presentment, the court shall make and enter its order directing service upon the accused and specifying the time for appearance and answer.

-E. Answer.
-Within the time prescribed in such order, the accused may, by way of answer, object to the sufficiency of any charge or specification or deny the truth thereof.
-Any charge or specification legally sufficient and not denied shall be taken as admitted.

-F. Failure to appear.
-If the accused shall not appear, the court will proceed to hear and determine the charges in the accused's absence.

-G. Trial.
-The issues shall be tried to the court without a jury.
-To the extent that such are applicable and do not conflict with the rules of this court, the Rules of Civil Procedure for the District Courts and the Rules of Evidence shall govern the conduct of the trial.
-The prosecution shall have the burden of proof.

-H. Judgment.
-The decision and judgment of the court shall be final.
-Unless the judgment shall expressly provide otherwise, no motion for rehearing or for new trial shall be permitted, and the judgment shall take effect at once.
+- D. Service.
+On any such presentment, the Court shall make and enter its order directing service on the accused and specifying the time for appearance and answer. - E. Answer.
+Within the time prescribed in the order, the accused may, by way of answer, object to the sufficiency of any charge or specification or deny the truth thereof.
+Any charge or specification legally sufficient and not denied shall be taken as admitted. - F. Failure to appear.
+If the accused fails to appear, the Court will proceed to hear and determine the charges in the accused's absence. - G. Trial.
+The issues shall be tried to the Court without a jury.
+To the extent that such are applicable and do not conflict with the rules of the Court, the Rules of Civil Procedure for the District Courts and the Rules of Evidence shall govern the conduct of the trial.
+The prosecution shall have the burden of proof. - H. Judgment.
+The decision and judgment of the Court shall be final.
+Unless the judgment shall expressly provide otherwise, no motion for rehearing or for new trial shall be permitted, and the judgment shall take effect at once. - I. Fees.

-I. Fees.
 No docket fee or filing fee shall be required in any removal proceedings.
-Witness fees and other costs shall be taxed in such manner as may be determined by the court in its discretion.
+Witness fees and other costs shall be taxed in such manner as may be determined by the Court in its discretion.

-[As amended, effective December 1, 1993.]
+[As amended, effective December 1, 1993; as amended by Supreme Court Order No. 16-8300-011, effective for all cases pending or filed on or after December 31, 2016.]

+The 2016 amendment, approved by Supreme Court Order No. 16-8300-011, effective December 31, 2016, clarified that the rule applies to proceedings for removal of public officials within the jurisdiction of the Supreme Court; in the heading, added "Proceedings for", and after "public officials", added "within the jurisdiction of the Supreme Court"; substituted "on" for "upon" throughout the rule; in Paragraph (B), after "regularly", deleted "impanelled" and added "empaneled", and after "certified to", deleted "Supreme"; in Paragraph (E), after "prescribed in", deleted "such" and added "the"; in Paragraph (F), after "accused", deleted "shall not" and added "fails to"; and in Paragraph (G), after "the rules", changed "this" to "the".